GSKruschewsky/currency-converter/README.md

 A simple and flexible currency converter library that allows you to get the exchange rates between fiat and cryptocurrency from multiple sources.
 It provides a unified interface to get rates from different financial and cryptocurrency exchanges, with support for multiple data sources.

+**Note:** This project (more precisely the `getCurrencyRate()` function) uses web scraping to fetch fiat exchange rates, so it may stop working unexpectedly if the structure of the target websites changes.

 ## Features

 - **Get exchange rates for fiat currencies** using sources like: